MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-After running a linear regression model on the data, it appears that the variables/coefficents of the vehicle length and the vehicle ground clearance provided non-random amounts of variance to the mpg values in the dataset.
+After running a linear regression model on the data, it appears that the variables/coefficients of the vehicle length and the vehicle ground clearance provided non-random amounts of variance to the mpg values in the dataset.
 That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
-Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.
+Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-values that indicate a random amount of variance with the dataset.

-The p-value is 5.35e-11 (0.0000000000535) which is less than the significant level of 0.05.
+The p-value is 5.35e-11, which is less than the significant level of 0.05.
 Due to this, the slope is not equal to zero and there is sufficent statistical evidence to reject the null hypothesis.

 The r-squared value of this model is 0.7149.
 This indicates that approximately 72% (if rounded) of all predictions of the mpg of MechaCar prototypes will be correct.